v-nys/cursusprogrammeren/7_arrays/B_practica.md

 * turn right
 * turn left
 * advance
-Robots are placed on a hypothetical infinite grid, facing a particular direction (north, east, south, or west) at a set of {x,y} coordinates, e.g., {3,8}, with coordinates increasing to the north and east.
+Robots are placed on a hypothetical infinite grid, facing a particular direction (north, east, south, or west) at a set of {x, y} coordinates, e.g., {3, 8}, with coordinates increasing to the north and east.

 The robot then receives a number of instructions, at which point the testing facility verifies the robot's new position, and in which direction it is pointing.